stbenigma/im-standard-python/pythonWork/pythonSource/SSOT_db/dbstructure/ReadMe-install-DB.md

     * create new version-View

 For data migration which cannot be done with SQL alone, we have to add a concept of python code inclusion.

+Create a new DB from scratch:
+* apply modelmode_sqlite.sql

 Algorithm for upgrades:
 * get actual version of DB